Contact: Kyle Patterson, (970) 586-1363

-Fire managers from Rocky Mountain National Park plan to take advantage of winter weather conditions to burn piles of slash from several forest thinning projects.
+Fire managers from Rocky Mountain National Park plan to take advantage of any upcoming winter weather conditions to burn piles of slash from several forest thinning and hazard tree mitigation projects.
 Exclusion of fire for the past century has resulted in unnatural forest conditions in some areas, with significant accumulations of forest fuels and an increased risk of a wildfire.
+In addition, park crews have been cutting hazard trees caused by beetle killed trees.
+There is an estimated 8,000 to 10,000 piles park wide.
+If these are all burned, it will be roughly three times the amount of piles that are normally burned in a year.

 Last updated: February 24, 2015